djeada/Statistics-Notes/notes/time_series/seasonality_and_trends.md

 ![Seasonal naive forecast](../../assets/time_series/arima_seasonality/07_seasonal_naive_forecast.png)

 The seasonal-naive figure provides the benchmark that any more elaborate seasonal model should beat on future-like data.
 Repeating the most recent value from the same season is simple, but it can be difficult to improve upon when the seasonal pattern is stable.

-### Visual companions

-The seasonal visuals are integrated with the decisions they support: additive versus multiplicative scaling, decomposition, smoothing, differencing, and seasonal-naive validation.
-This ordering follows the modeling progression from identifying the repeating pattern to choosing a representation and finally checking whether that representation improves forecasts.